SandersKM/SandersKM.github.io/_pages/cv.md

 **Undergraduate Research Odyssey**, Hendrix College (Fall 2018) *Under the direction of [Dr. Adam Schneider](https://scholar.google.com/citations?user=4uliMTwAAAAJ&hl=en#)*

-I am studying the molecular evolution of Dwarf Mistletoe (Arceuthobium) using a phylogenetic approach.
+I am studying the parasitic plant Dwarf Mistletoe (Arceuthobium).
+I built a pipeline for assembling Arceuthobium platomes from Illumina Sequencing data.
+We are using these assemblies to construct a more accurate molecular phylogeny of Arceuthobium.

 **Broad Summer Research Program**, Broad Institute of MIT and Harvard (Summer 2018)
 [Greka Lab](http://grekalab.bwh.harvard.edu/people/), *Under the direction of [Dr. Jamie Marshall](https://www.broadinstitute.org/bios/jamie-marshall)*